 THE ORIGINAL EAST CALGARY

 It was constructed as a residence for employees at the Hudson’s Bay Post.
 Which later moved to the Hudson Block on the west side of the river.
-It became part of the story Behind Stephen Avenue.
+Learn more about this story in our guide: Behind Stephen Avenue.

 The first person to live there was likely a Métis interpreter for the HBC.
 We know the last resident was William Hunt.
 He was a local rail worker.
 He lived there for decades until he died in the mid-1970s.

-It later passed into city hands.
-It is now owned by Fort Calgary.
+It was later passed to The City and is now owned by Fort Calgary.
 They found the $400,000 needed to research and preserve Hunt House in 2015 (Credit: CBC).

-One block away is the first, the 1902 New East Ward (Alexandra) School.
-It is significant as the second sandstone school in the city and shows the progression from the earlier one-room schoolhouse.
-The other honours Colonel Walker, whose home provided the community the name, Inglewood.
+One block away is the 1902 New East Ward (Alexandra) School.
+It is significant as the second sandstone school in Calgary, and shows the progression from the earlier one-room schoolhouse.
+The other school is down the road by the bird sanctuary.
+It honours Colonel Walker, whose home provided the community with the name, Inglewood.

-Walker arrived as a member of the northwest mounted police in 1874 and became one of the largest landowners.
+Walker arrived in 1874 as a member of the Northwest Mounted Police and became one of the largest landowners.
 His log cabin floated away in the flood of 1897.
 In 1910, he built a red brick home called Inglewood.
 He subdivided the land in 1911, becoming the community by the same name.

 INGLEWOOD BIRD SANCTUARY